 - Is the location convenient to medical facilities, family and other amenities?

 If you have a large home there may be financial benefits in downsizing and releasing some of the money you have invested.
 Financial considerations may also be a negative factor in moving.
 When you sell a property there are usually agent and legal fees.
 When buying a new property you have to take into account Stamp Duty, legal fees, moving costs and the cost of fitting out such items as window and floor coverings.
 The total cost of selling one property and buying another may well run to tens of thousands of dollars.
-If you need modifications to your home as a result of your illness, you should seek advice from your treatment centre, or Queensland residents may contact Queensland Community Care Services on 1800 300 600.
+If you need modifications to your home as a result of your illness, you should seek advice from your treatment centre, or contact the Department of Social Services – 1300 653 227.

 Read another section